harshalawasthi/ConnectorDocs/articles/active-directory-saas-pingboard-tutorial.md

     a.
 In the **Tenant URL** textbox, enter the URL used to communicate with Pingboard services.

     b.
-In the **Secret Token** textbox, enter the Pingboard secret token.
+Generate the OAuth access token using Client credentials flow in below instructions and enter it in the **Secret Token** textbox.
     > [!TIP]
     > [How to get client secret](https://pingboard.docs.apiary.io/#reference/authentication/client-credentials-flow/client-credentials-flow).